 The Debt Collective: $600 Million in Debt Discharge

 The Debt Collective is organized around the possibility of radical action against finance capitalism.
 In the age of finance, debt has become a systemic problem—from the mortgage crisis to student debt, criminal “justice” fines and fees to municipal austerity.
 But debt is a problem that, in its ubiquity, may hold the seeds of its own solutions.
-The Debt Collective is building debtors unions.
-Alone, our debts are a burden; together, they make us powerful.

 As of spring 2017, our pilot union—the Corinthian Collective—has secured meaningful, if partial victories.
 The strikers have won $600 million in debt discharge, and the Debt Collective’s Defense to Repayment Tool has be used to file 82,000 legal claims.
 Citing the work of the Debt Collective and others, the M4BL policy platform includes full debt discharge and free higher education as the first demand of their reparations plank, and even in popular culture, there is good reason to believe our strike has changed the terrain of possibility: